Al M.

 Returns are accepted within seven (7) days with a receipt, assuming merchandise is unused, in original packaging, and has tags attached.

-Reach Yoga credit for returns within thirty (30) days with a receipt.
+Reach Yoga credit for returns within fourteen (14) days with a receipt.

 Clothing must be unworn, and yoga mats/props must be in their original packaging.